EtienneT64/my-first-website/README.md

 6 images displayed 3 wide and 2 down
 A label for each image
-Clicking on the image opens the source of that image in a new window Each page must be appropriately and pleasantly styled using CSS.
+Clicking on the image opens the source of that image in a new window